kubos/kubos/docs/sdk-installing.md

 debugging utilities and miscellaneous tools the Kubos CLI.
 The box, when started, is already pre-configured with all of the required tools for the CLI you will need.
 This minimizes the set-up process so you can work on your project rather than setting up tooling.

-[Vagrant](https://www.vagrantup.com/docs/) is a command line based tool that abstracts the virtualization provider into a simple-to-use interface.
+[Vagrant](https://www.vagrantup.com/docs/) is a command-line based tool that abstracts the virtualization provider into a simple-to-use interface.
 Vagrant supports a variety of providers (VirtualBox, VmWare, Parallels, etc.) but right now the Kubos SDK only supports VirtualBox.